monistowl/ELF/README.md

 # Extensible Lab Framework

-Collection of useful object classes for psychophysiology research.
+Collection of useful MATLAB object classes for psychophysiology research.

 See ELF_demo.mlx for a quick introduction.